 “We want to work alongside ship owners to create the perfect renewable energy machine, using the power of wind, water and sun to manage the yacht, and offer an exceptional experience both of onboard peace and exploration of the sea.”
 The words of naval architect and designer, Philippe Briand, as he explains the motivation behind three of his latest concepts.
-Briand is, of course, one of the great design talents of today.
-His masterful work spanning everything from the Vitruvius motoryacht line concepts to America’s Cup Classes, a long list of racers and cruisers of all shapes and sizes, and glorious superyachts of the likes of the 67m Alloy Yachts’ Vertigo and the 70m Perini Navi Sybaris.
+Philippe Briand is, of course, one of the great design talents of today (Briand Studio).
+His masterful work spans everything from the Vitruvius motoryacht line concepts to America’s Cup Classes, a long list of racers and cruisers of all shapes and sizes, and glorious superyachts of the likes of the 67m Alloy Yachts’ Vertigo and the 70m Perini Navi Sybaris.

 The development of the latter projects, particularly with regard to masts and equipment, also influenced the concepts for a 300’ ketch, a 200’ sloop and a 60m schooner.
 All of these superyachts share a focus on sustainability and are part of a broader vision of how design should and will evolve in the future.
 The unknowns of the post-COVID-19 scenario aside, Briand feels that reaching the “green turning point” will be driven not just by the urgent need to reduce fossil fuel emissions by transitioning to renewables but also the imperative to include the superyacht world in a virtuous circle.
 This thinking has produced of the Water Revolution Foundation of which Philippe Briand is one of the founders.
 We asked him about the initiative and what his vision for the future is.

 At such a difficult time in history for the whole world, thinking about sustainability is a duty rather than a choice.
 You have always focussed your career on sustainability and you are also a founder member of Water Revolution.
 Can you tell us more about it?